errata-ai/vale/docs/content/config.md

 ```

-Vale also ignore specific tags for each supported [markup language](markup/).
+Vale also ignores specific tags for each supported [markup language](markup/).